RayHightower/RayHightower.com/_posts/2015-11-27-orange-pi-mini-2-setup-for-mac-os-x.markdown

 ### Overview

-Orange Pi runs [Lubuntu](http://lubuntu.net/), a lightweight version of the Unbuntu Linux distribution.
+Orange Pi runs [Lubuntu](http://lubuntu.net/), a lightweight version of the Ubuntu Linux distribution.
 The default credentials are:

 * Username: `orangepi`
 * password: `orangepi`